aws/eks-anywhere-build-tooling/projects/replicatedhq/troubleshoot/README.md

 1. Compare the old tag to the new, looking specifically for Makefile changes.
    ex: [0.36.0 compared to 0.37.1](https://github.com/replicatedhq/troubleshoot/compare/v0.36.0...v0.57.1).
 Check the `support-bundle` target for any build flag changes, tag changes, dependencies, etc.
-- When proforming significant version upgrades, it is prudent to manually test that the new troubleshoot version works with the existing EKS-A workflow.
+- When performing significant version upgrades, it is prudent to manually test that the new troubleshoot version works with the existing EKS-A workflow.
 You can do this using the instructions in the section "Manually Testing Troubleshoot Version Compatibility".

 1. Verify the golang version has not changed.
 The version specified in `go.mod` and the `Makefile` is kept up-to-date.